GMBlackjack/Quicksave/README.md

 `git pull`

-Which should update any and all potentially crazy changes have been made.
+Which should update any and all potentially crazy changes that have been made.